Getting your Trinity Audio player ready...

 While waiting in the dean’s office, nervousness and paranoia hit me.
 Many things filled my mind, but I was sure of one thing.

-The Lovable Bubblegum Myles stole caused my delusions.
-This campus was full of creatives who loved edibles infused with stimulants.
-I’d just so happened to be the lucky recipient of a strawberry microdose of a hallucinogen.
+The Lovable Bubblegum Myles had stolen caused my delusions.
+This campus teemed with creatives who loved edibles infused with hallucinogens.
+I just so happened to be the lucky recipient of a strawberry microdose.

 Come to think of it, the effects must not have worn off.
 I swore I had been sitting for five minutes.
 Yet, half an hour had passed when I looked at the clock.